nahusznaj/nahusznaj.github.io/_posts/projects/2018-07-26-dataquest-visualising-geographic-data.md

 The iterator iterrows gives a series, so taking `row[1]` selects the actual list of things that I want, since `row[0]` is the dataframe index.
 Once I have `row[0]` I can select the column that I want -- not by its name such as `end_latitude`, but as the column number because now it's an array and not a series.

-It's a bit messier than the function that [dataquest.io]() presented as the answer, which is
+My solution above is a bit messier than the function that [dataquest.io]() presented as the answer:
 ```python
 def create_great_circles(df):
     for index, row in df.iterrows():